-All requests for transfer credit must be endorsed by the Major Professor and approved by the Graduate Coordinator.
+All requests for transfer credit must be endorsed by the Major Professor and approved by the Director of Graduate Studies.
 The Graduate School's policy on transfer credit can be found at https://grad.uga.edu/index.php/current-students/policies-procedures/academics/acceptance-of-credit-by-transfer/.
 The policy is as follows:

 Master's degrees.
-If graduate credit earned at an accredited institution constitutes a logical part of the student's program, transfer of credit may be allowed when recommended by the student's Major Professor and Graduate Coordinator, and when approved by the Dean of the Graduate School.
+If graduate credit earned at an accredited institution constitutes a logical part of the student's program, transfer of credit may be allowed when recommended by the student's Major Professor and Director of Graduate Studies, and when approved by the Dean of the Graduate School.
 Such transfer of credit cannot exceed the following scale and must fall within the time limit of the degree: